Prajakta456/Buffer-Project/README.md

 What we learnt from this project:
-Using arraylist,linkedlist and priority queue provided by Collection Framework.Using modular approach for programming and writing and checking the code function by function.
+Using arraylist,linkedlist and priority queue provided by Collection Framework.

+Using modular approach for programming and writing and checking the code function by function.